nearform/nscale-workshop/8-deploy-to-aws.md

 The topology section defines how the service containers are distributed amongst machine instances.

 ####Edit
-In order to make this work we need to make some minor adjustments to the ids specified in the configuration files:
+In order to make this work we need to make some minor adjustments to the ids specified in the ```awsInfrastructure.js``` file:

 * replace AMI-ID - open the file definitions/awsInfrastructure
   * under awsWebElb change the AvailabilityZone setting to match your availability zone